Turmeric Powder is Not Just For The Taste Buds

 Turmeric is a perennial plant (Curcuma longa) of the ginger family native to India.
 The powdered turmeric root is a truly amazing herb popularly used as a spice in many delicious recipes as well as an ingredient in medicinal remedies.
-Turmeric powder can be made into a spicy flavoring that smells a little like mustard but has a hot, almost pepper-like taste which compliments a variety of cultural dishes.
+Bulk Turmeric powder can be made into a spicy flavoring that smells a little like mustard but has a hot, almost pepper-like taste which compliments a variety of cultural dishes.
 It is popular in soups, sauces, curries, meat dishes, and rice preparations.
 However, turmeric powder is not just for the taste buds!
 Turmeric has been used for thousands of years as a powerful herbal agent in Ayurvedic medicine, one of the world’s oldest holistic healing systems.

 Health Benefits: A Little Goes a Long Way